bruce-kelly/bruce-kelly/README.md

 Hi there!
 I'm Bruce.
-A Data Engineer & Artist from Florida.
+A Data Engineer, Software Developer, & Artist from Florida.